-- 1. Students must obtain the FS registration forms for from the messenger, - 2. fill in the prescribed registration forms, - 3. pay the fees to the Accounts Section as prescribed in the Fee Structure, - 4. register in the Exam Cell, - 5. get the hostel rooms issued.
+- Students must obtain the FS registration forms for from the ASSO. - 2.
+Fill in the prescribed registration forms, - 3.
+Pay the fees to the Accounts Section as prescribed in the Fee Structure. - 4.
+Register in the Exam Cell, - 5.
+Get the hostel rooms issued.